Azzurro-M/DeniaCommunity/README.md

 Features
 The app currently has the following features:

+Simple community board for a local town
+Back End
 Create, read, update, and delete events
-Simple community board for a local town

 Front End
 The front end of the app includes two components:

-Event List
+-Event List
-Create Event
+-Create Event

 Contributing
 This app is currently in the first stage of development, and contributions are welcome.
 Feel free to submit a pull request or open an issue if you find any bugs or have suggestions for improvements.